project1-5/bt/report.md

 2. discussions within parts of the group;
 - Johan: 10 minutes or so
-- Nikhil: ~20 minutes asking about Jacoco
+- Nikhil:  around 20 minutes asking about Jacoco

 3. reading documentation;
 - Johan: 1 hour
-- Nikhil: ~30 min on bt, 1 hour on Jacoco
+- Nikhil: around 30 min on bt, 1 hour on Jacoco
+- Jagan: 30 mins

 4. configuration;
 - Nikhil: 4 hours (Spent 2 days trying to configure Jacoco)